 May 2023 update

-Oh boy, this 4th chapter took me while (mostly because I’ve focussed also on other things, including the Spring 2023 edition of the course)… but it’s done now!
-In these last few months I’ve wrote about undercomplete autoencoders (AE), denoising AE, variational AE, contractive AE, and generative adversarial nets.
-Thanks to Gabriel Peyré, I’ve developed a method to separate stationary sinks and sources for a dynamics field (which I may write an article about), and it’s integral part of the book explanations.
+Oh boy, this 4th chapter took me a while (mostly because I’ve focussed also on other things, including the Spring 2023 edition of the course)… but it’s done now!
+In these last few months I’ve written about undercomplete autoencoders (AE), denoising AE, variational AE, contractive AE, and generative adversarial nets.
+Thanks to Gabriel Peyré, I’ve developed a method to separate stationary sinks and sources for a dynamics field (which I may write an article about), and it’s an integral part of the book explanations.

 Moreover, I’ve been pushing a few videos from the Fall 2022 edition of the course, which give a preview on the chapters I’ve been writing, e.g. neural nets components, backpropagation (first time teaching it), energy-based classification, PyTorch training, K-means, and sparse coding (at least for now).
 Finally, over the Winter break, I’ve been teaching 12 years-olds about the maths and computer science behind generative AI, and I’m considering using p5.js as a tool to teach programming to beginners.